 The STM SeaPerch Sub Club operates on a two year schedule.
 The first year focuses on actually building the vehicles and testing them in competition, while the second year is focused entirely on further competition and possible design modifications.
 Students are generally divided into three or four member teams and work on their designs as members of the team to which they are assigned.
 Students desiring to participate must wait until the beginning of the next designated “build year” to sign up.
 “Build years” currently start in September of even numbered years.

-Parent attendance is an absolute requirement for this project.
+Please note: Parent attendance is an absolute requirement for this project.
 All parents must complete certain paperwork and attend Virtus training BEFORE the first build session in order for their child to participate.
 All parents must attend all the build sessions and all competitions with their child.